 The best way to answer that question is to visit the Branch Brook Park Cherry Blossom Webcam (follow this link).
 This webcam shows the cherry blossom trees live in front of the Cherry Blossom Welcome Center and is a great way to determine how the trees will look on the day of your visit.

 I have been photographing the Essex County Cherry Blossom Festival for nearly a decade!
 Some of my most popular photos from Cherry Blossom Festivals are shown on this page.
-These high resolution photos can be used as computer wallpaper or as framed prints.
-All photos are by Don Peterson.
-Download a high resolution digital photo of the Pink Cherry Blossoms shown above suitable for printing and framing.
+I will be making these images available as free high-resolution downloads during the festival in 2017!

 All photographs on this page are by Don Peterson.